Skip to main content

 warning

-If other Actions are configured in the Before stage prior to accessing the Plugins, they will be displayed as sequential steps in the flow, allowing you to provide the necessary information at each step.
+If there are Actions configured in the Before stage, they will be displayed as sequential steps before you can access the Plugins.
+Fill in the necessary information for each step.

 Click 'Next step' to continue.

 Step 6.
-In the Apply the Plugins to your Infrastructure tab, a list of Plugins from the Stack you selected will appear.
+Apply the Plugins to your Infrastructure.
+The Plugins from the selected Stack will be listed.

-• To add more Plugins, click 'Add Plugins', select the desired Plugins, and click 'Add Plugins' to confirm.
+• To add more Plugins, click 'Add Plugins', select the desired ones, and click 'Add Plugins' to confirm.

 Step 7.
 Configure each Plugin by filling in its input fields.
 To configure, click on the Plugin to expand its settings.
-Refer to the image below for guidance:
+See the image below:

-To learn more about the input configuration rules, see the Input Configuration section
+To learn more about input rules, see the Input Configuration section.

 warning